tbrowder/FontFactory-TT/README.md

 ### Preparation

-Before installing this module, you should add any additional desired fonts such those available as packages for your system (for example, the Google Noto fonts are available in Debian package `fonts-noto`).
+Before installing this module, you should add any additional desired fonts such as those available as packages for your system (for example, the DejaVu fonts are available in Debian package `fonts-dejavu`).
+No fonts are available with this module when it is installed, but its Github repository includes one in the `/t/fonts` directory.

 To get a look at how your fonts appear when printed, install the program `fntsample` (Debian package name is the same) and use it with a desired font file name to get a detailed sample on an output PDF file.
 See [https://fntsample.sourceforge.net](https://fntsample.sourceforge.net) for details.